Online Safety Training

 - All coaches in T-Ball and Rookies divisions must take the course prior to May 1.
-Instructions are here, you will be emailed by SVLL a link to enroll to the prepaid course.
+Instructions will be emailed by SVLL with a link to enroll to the prepaid course.

 - Coaches in Minors and Majors divisions in the 2018 season are optional to take the course, contact the Safety Officer for information.

 - If you have already completed the Activity Leaders course (for another sport or Scouts Canada) you can register your completion with the same link without taking the course again.